trustathsh/ironnmap/README.md

 an example could look like:
     singleTime -inc 192.168.1.13 -purgePublisher purge  flags -- -A

+Please note that some flags needs administrator rights to be execute like Operating System Scan (-O)

 Feedback
 ========
 If you have any questions, problems or comments, please contact